-When everything looks right, it's finally time to sign a rental agreement.
-Bear in mind that most rental contracts will require a substantial rental deposit and/or security deposit to safeguard the property owner.
+When everything seems right, it's finally time to sign on the dotted line.
+Remember that most rental contracts require a considerable rental deposit and/or security deposit to protect the vacation home owner.

-Make sure you get the property manager's contact telephone number and entry/exit procedures for your vacation property.
-We suggest keeping the contact's details in your phone and wallet.
+Be sure to get the manager's contact number and entry/exit procedures for your rental home.
+We suggest keeping the contact's details in your smart phone and wallet.

 During your Stay

-- Ask questions.
-You could need guidance for a gas fireplace, Television or spa.
-Call your property manager.
-They are there to help.
-A phone call can save hours of difficulty.
+- You could need instructions for a fireplace, Television or spa.
+Contact your home manager.
+They are there to assist.
+A phone call can save hours of trouble.

 - Enjoy your stay!
-Make certain to protect the rental owner (and your stuff!) by keeping the vacation home secured while you are away, just like you would at home.
+Ensure you protect the rental owner (and your stuff!) by keeping the rental secured while you are away, just like you would in your own home.

-- Check to make sure you've packed all your personal belongings.
-Sweep every room in the house for left-behind possessions.
-Check bathrooms, the garage, cabinets, outdoor patios, the swimming pool area, and anywhere else your personal property might "hide".
+- Make sure you've packed all of your personal belongings.
+Sweep each room in the home for forgotten possessions.
+Check bath rooms, the garage, kitchen cabinets, decks, the pool area, and anywhere else your gear might "hide".

-- As soon as everything is out, begin a walk-through of the rental home to make sure that no property damage occurred in the course of your remain.
-We recommend walking through with the rental manager whenever feasible (often this isn't possible)..
-If the property manager is not available, make certain you take photos of the property to record its condition.
+- Make a point to walk through the rental home one last time and look for property damage.
+We advise walking through with the property manager wherever possible (this isn't always the case)..
+If the property owner is not available, make sure to take photos of the property to record its condition.